Electronic and Communications Engineering BEng

-- The ECE subject area is one of the largest disciplines in the University with almost 50 full-time academic staff and extensive teaching and research portfolios.
-The subject area boasts an undergraduate population of 600 and a postgraduate population of over 300 students.
+- The electronic and computer engineering is one of the largest disciplines in the University with almost 50 full-time academic staff and extensive teaching and research portfolios.
+The department boasts an undergraduate population of 600 and a postgraduate population of over 300 students.

-- The ECE subject area has an extensive research portfolio totalling £7.5m worth of ongoing research grants and contracts.
+- The electronic and computer engineering discipline has an extensive research portfolio totalling £7.5m worth of ongoing research grants and contracts.
 ECE represented a major part of Brunel’s General Engineering submission to the last Research Assessment Exercise (RAE 2008), which was ranked fifth in the UK.

 - Our NSS (National Student Survey) results have shown a consistent year on year increase in student satisfaction.
 This is a result that reflects the positive learning experience of our students, and their increasing level of satisfaction with our academic provision.